pbissonho/koin.dart/website/docs/start/quickstart/test.md

 ## Writing our first Test

-To make our first test, let's write a simple Junit test file and import `koin_test.dart`.
+To make our first test, let's write a simple unit test file and import `koin_test.dart`.
 We will be able then, to use `by inject()` operators.

 ```dart
 void main() {